wieslawsoltes/Dock/docs/dock-settings.md

 moves the dockable to the `IRootDock.HiddenDockables` collection instead of deleting it.

+## Prevent closing the last dockable

+Each dock exposes a `CanCloseLastDockable` property.
+When set to `false` the `CloseDockable` command ignores requests that would remove the final visible item from that dock.

 For more details on dockable properties see [Dockable Property Settings](dock-dockable-properties.md).